ThinkingTransistor/Sigma/README.md

 - To our family, friends, and loved ones, we thank you for your support and gratefully acknowledge your assistance in making this project become a reality.

 - To NVIDIA, for generously supporting us with two GTX 1080 for developing a CUDA backend operator.

+- To JetBrains, for granting an open source license, allowing us to improve code quality with Resharper.

 *We thank you.*

 ## Used libraries